cyberark/SkyArk/AzureStealth/README.md

 4) Optional commands:
 ```
     (-) Scan-AzureAdmins -UseCurrentCred            (if you used Azure PowerShell in the past, it uses the current cached Azure credentials)
-    (-) Scan-AzureAdmins -GetPrivilegedUserPhotos   (if you want to focus only on the privileged Azure users, you can also get their photo (if they have profile photos))
+    (-) Scan-AzureAdmins -GetPrivilegedUserPhotos   (if you want to focus only on the privileged Azure users, you can also get their photos (if they have profile photos))
 ```
 ### Run AzyreStealth Directly From The Azure Built-In CloudShell:
 You can load and run the scan directly from GitHub, simply use the following PowerShell commands: